Oil falls for second week as supply concerns ease

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Reporting by Aaron Sheldrick and Dmitry Zhdannikov; Editing by Dale Hudson
+Reporting by Aaron Sheldrick and Dmitry Zhdannikov; Editing by Dale Hudson and Louise Heavens